- Alessio Figalli.

 Publications:

-(extended arXiv version) Robust maximum hands-off control: existence, robust Pontryagin maximum principle, and equivalence
+(extended arXiv version) Robust maximum hands-off control: existence, robust Pontryagin maximum principle, and equivalence.

 S. Ganguly, A. Aravind, S. Das, M. Nagahara, D. Chatterjee

-Sparse robust optimal control: theory and numerics
+Sparse robust optimal control: theory and numerics.

-Revised, IEEE Transactions on Automatic Control.
+IEEE Transactions on Automatic Control (to appear), 2026.

 Minmax density transportation of PDE-constrained optimal control problems